STAT-JET-ASU/STT1810BasicStatistics/SyllabusSchedule/Fall2023/STT1810F23Syllabus.md

 **Be proactive and take charge of your own learning!** Appalachian students are expected to make engagement with courses their first priority.
 If you have not done the assigned textbook readings and other class prep assignments before coming to class, or if you have not tried the problems on WileyPLUS or other assignments before coming to office hours, you likely will be confused, feel lost, and have a poor experience in this course.
 I DO NOT WANT THAT TO HAPPEN!
 Please help me to help you.

-Each of you has the capability to succeed in STT1810.
+Each of you has the capability to succeed in STT 1810.
 However, sometimes we have to change certain behaviors, study habits, and/or emotional reactions to achieve that success.
 In this course, you will be challenged with concepts and problems you have never seen before.
 I do not expect you to be able to understand them all immediately.
 A critical first step in learning new material is seeing what you can do on your own.
 This may feel uncomfortable and frustrating.
 Success in statistics is not based on whether it "comes naturally" to you or whether a topic seems “clear” the first time you are introduced to it.
 Instead, success is about learning to use mistakes and material we may be struggling with to grow.
 Each time we get stuck, it teaches us something about the problem we are working on and leads us to develop greater skill and better understanding of the content---a firm foundation for the next layer of course material.

 ##### **Invest Appropriate Time**